“There will come a time when your loved one will be gone, and you will find comfort in the fact that you were their caregiver” – Karen Coetzer

 “See yourself living in a perfectly healthy body.
 Let the doctor look after the disease.” – Bob Proctor

-This involves managing medicines and schedules, doctor visits, maintaining good rapport with the doctor, keeping the medical records organized and easily accessible, ensuring that there are no complications due to infection, allergies, bed sores or other problems.
+This involves managing medicines and schedules, doctor visits, maintaining a good rapport with the doctor, keeping the medical records organized and easily accessible, ensuring that there are no complications due to infection, allergies, bed sores or other problems.
 When you are sick, even simple issues like constipation or common cold would seem unmanageable.
-As a caregiver, it is helpful if you understand the illness, its complications, and side-effects of the medicines.
+As a caregiver, it is helpful if you understand the illness, its complications, and the side-effects of the medicines.

 “Our physiology creates disease to give us feedback.” – Dr. John Demartini